fobo66/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 to wrap third-party components into your custom interfaces, because then you will be able to replace one dependency with another without much pain.

-There are more benefits in this, and Uncle Bob will explain them better than me.
+There are more benefits in this, and [Uncle Bob will explain them better than me](https://drive.google.com/file/d/0BwhCYaYDn8EgN2M5MTkwM2EtNWFkZC00ZTI3LWFjZTUtNTFhZGZiYmUzODc1/view).
 I just wanted to highlight the most valuable point in terms of replacing broken dependencies with new stuff.

 ## Write truly testable code

 Testability can mean a lot, but I wanted to pay attention to the one particular aspect here.
-Tests increase maintainability of your code, but they often are written without paying much attention to maintainability.
+Tests increase maintainability of your main code base, but they often are written in not so maintainable way.
 And from what I've seen, tests were the reason why projects have not been able to migrate to AndroidX.
-Which means that code under tests was not actually testable, so authors used some cruel workarounds.
+Which means that code under tests was not actually testable, so authors used some workarounds.

 Signals of such faux testable code can be PowerMock or Robolectric listed in dependencies.